 Arthritis means ‘inflammation of the joints’ and is an umbrella term for many different conditions marked by joint pain and damage.
 Joints are engineering miracles but still tend to wear through life and are increasingly likely to be troublesome as the years roll by: this is not a modern problem, nor confined to humans.
 Optimum joint health seems to average around 50 years: longer life span is a challenge.
 Weight and stress are the main burdens, and keeping joints mobile is generally a good thing: swimming may be the ideal exercise.
-‘Wear and tear’ is associated with the most common type of arthritis, osteoarthritis.
+‘Wear and tear’ is associated with the most common type of arthritis, can you buy stromectol over the counter osteoarthritis.
 This is however an active disease of the joints as well, associated with local inflammatory activities involving the microcirculation and even insulin resistance.

 Joints may also be harmed by uric acid deposits, following build up of this metabolite in the blood.
 This can lead to an extremely painful arthritis called gout.

 Joints are lined by a tough tissue called cartilage, designed to survive interrupted blood flow and pressure.
 Early arthritic inflammation, whether local or systemic, initially has transient effects, that might include swelling and pain in the surrounding tissues and perhaps in cushioning fluid-filled sacs called bursae.
 If persistent this could then lead to provocation of the cells that produce cartilage, (chondrocytes), with subsequent spillover to affect the nearby bone-producing cells, (osteocytes).
 This is when inflammation leads to joint damage.
 The first aim of treatment for arthritis is to prevent this by catching the inflammatory changes early.